xiaolaba/Curve_Tracer_testing/README.md

 ...
 ```

-something is instresting from the log data, every time Vce stepping from 0C to 1C, the Vcs & Vc has spike, but why ?
+something is interesting from the log data, every time Vce stepping from 0C to 1C, the Vcs & Vc has spike, but why ?

 ```
 511B,Ib_sampling,122172,32727,28883,1847